 An inquest is a legal inquiry into the medical cause and circumstances of a death.
 It is held in public - sometimes with a jury - by a coroner, in cases where the death was:

-Coroners hold inquests in these circumstances even if the death occurred abroad and the body is returned to Britain.
+Coroners hold inquests in these circumstances even if the death occurred abroad and the body is returned to England or Wales.

 If an inquest is held, the coroner must inform the nearest relative of the deceased or the personal representative who are able to attend the inquest and ask questions of witnesses.
 These questions can only be about the medical cause and circumstances of the death - the coroner can give you more information on this.

-An inquest will inevitably cause a delay in the actual death registration.
+An Inquest can sometimes take weeks or months to complete from when the death occurred and will inevitably cause a delay in the actual death registration.
 In order for you to be able to deal with the deceased's estate whilst the inquest is proceeding, the coroner can issue you with interim death certificates which will be required by banks, insurance companies etc. when discussing the deceased's personal affairs.

-Once the inquest has been completed, the coroner will issue a form directly to the registrar enabling them to complete the formal death registration - this may be weeks or months after the death actually occurred.
+Once the inquest has been completed, the coroner will issue a form directly to the registrar enabling them to complete the formal death registration.
 You do not need to attend an appointment for this type of registration.
 Instead, the coroner will give you details of how you may apply to the register office for copies of the official death certificate, should you wish to do so.